rochiecuevas/shared_accommodations/README.md

 ![alt text](https://github.com/rochiecuevas/shared_accommodations/blob/master/Images/Airbnb_neighbourhood_listings.svg?sanitize=True)<br>
 *Fig 10.
 Comparison of the Number of Peer-to-Peer Short-Term Rental Listings in San Francisco Neighbourhoods*

 Heatmaps (Fig 11) show the progression in the number of short-term rental listings and rates.
-It is interesting to note that there were two regions of particularly high rates for short-term rental properties; however, the rates spiked for most neighbourhoods in the next two years.
-In 2015, there was only one hotspot for short-term rental listings, but these quickly spread in the subsequent years.
+It is interesting to note that there were two regions of particularly high rates for short-term rental properties(northern part of the City and near Twin Peaks); however, the rates spiked for most neighbourhoods in the next two years.
+The rates rose faster around the Downtown and North of Downtown areas than around Twin Peaks.
+On the other hand, there was only one hotspot for short-term rental listings in 2015.
+It was concentrated around the central part of the City; however, the listings quickly spread in the subsequent years, with a second concentration growing around the Downtown and South of Market areas.

 |year|short-term rental rates|number of short-term listings|
 |---|---|---|